Are you in search of the best steak in Adelaide? You’ve come to the right place!

 Cork & Cleaver

-Who knew the Danish did such excellent steak?
-This Danish-themed steak house is an Adelaide favourite, between the excellent steak and chic design it’s easy to see why.
-The steak menu is incredibly extensive, offering the likes of the grass-fed, dry-aged and and ‘extreme beef’, all served with wonderfully crisp frites and your choice of sauce – every meat eater is sure to leave satisfied.
-Have your meal with one of the local wines from the mostly Australian list.
+For a collaboration like no other, meet A Hereford Beefstouw.
+This Danish-themed steakhouse in Adelaide is an absolute favourite; and, between the excellent steak and chic design, it’s easy to see why.
+The steak menu is incredibly extensive, offering the likes of the grass-fed, dry-aged and and ‘extreme beef’, all served with wonderfully crisp frites and your choice of sauce – ensuring that every meat eater is sure to leave satisfied.
+Better yet, for your visit, why not pair your meal with one of the wines Hereford’s sourced from Australia’s best winemakers?

 Angus & Co.